matrix-org/synapse/docs/server_notices.md

 'Server Notices' are a new feature introduced in Synapse 0.30.
 They provide a channel whereby server administrators can send messages to users on the server.

-They are used as part of the communication of Privacy Polices (see [privacy_policy.md]), however the intention is that they may also find a use for features such as "Message of the day".
+They are used as part of the communication of the server polices (see [consent_tracking.md]), however the intention is that they may also find a use for features such as "Message of the day".

 This is a feature specific to Synapse, but it uses standard Matrix